gphilipp/data-streaming-platform-pipeline/README.md

 - The files in the main branch always reflect the state of the cloud API.
 - The user interacts with files and Git(and GitHub).
 No tooling, no tokens, no extra UI.
 - Don't have a monorepo which spans all teams (*In the future, we plan to move the service-owned workspaces to their respective code repo*)
-- Use separate folders to have control over the timing of promotion to each environment (e.g. Production)
+- Use separate directorys to have control over the timing of promotion to each environment (e.g. Production)
 - Don't use branches for managing different environments to
 - Don't use environment conditionals in your TF code (*while it’s tempting to just use those mechanisms for referencing multiple environments in a single code directory, control over the timing of a change in each environment was not something we wanted to forsake*)
 - Use a CI/CD pipeline, don't apply from your machine (*It forces peer review, ensures tool version parity, and significantly reduces toil on every change and initial workstation setup.*)
 - On every PR open and update, we check Terraform formatting and generate a plan, we display the plan output as a comment in the PR and save the plan file to s3 to use when the PR is merged.
 - Use small workspaces to reduce the chance of having stale, non-applied plans
 - Merging to the main branch is the approval
-- Engineers interact directly only with the staging folder.
+- Engineers interact directly only with the staging directory.

 ## Resources
 - https://developer.hashicorp.com/terraform/tutorials/automation/github-actions